Can XLRotor calculate indeterminate static deflections?

 Yes.
 External forces and/or moments can be applied anywhere in the model.

 Yes.
-XLRotor can compute damped or undamped torsional natural frequencies and mode shapes.
+The XLTorsion module included with every XLRotor license can compute damped or undamped torsional natural frequencies and mode shapes.
 You can also compute linear response to any harmonic(s) of shaft speed.
 In the transient part of the program you can compute torsional response to nearly anything.
 Complete machine startups, electrical faults, gear backlash, nonlinear elastomeric couplings, synchronous motor torque pulsations, VSD excitations, etc.

-Can XLRotor generate a Campbell diagram for torsional systems?
+Can XLRotor (XLTorsion) generate a Campbell diagram for torsional systems?

 Yes.
 This is done automatically as part of every calculation of torsional eigenvalues.

-Can XLRotor compute torsional response to synchronous motor excitation during machine start ups?
+Can XLRotor (XLTorsion) compute torsional response to synchronous motor excitation during machine start ups?

 Yes.
-This is easily done with the transient analysis part of the program.
+This is easily done with the transient analysis part of the XLTorsion module included with every XLRotor license.
 Any manner of motor excitation can be analyzed.

 What numerical methods are used by XLRotor?